MOE SEXUALITY EDUCATION IN SCHOOLS

 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
 The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.

-At Maris Stella High School, the eTeens programme to be implemented in 2020 can be found here:
+At Maris Stella High School, the eTeens programme to be implemented in 2022 can be found here.

 INFORMATION FOR PARENTS

-10. Parents may opt their children out of Growing Years, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.
+11. Parents may opt their children out of the Sexuality Education and/or eTeens programmes by MOE-approved external providers.

-12. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+12. Parents who wish to opt their children out of the Sexuality Education programme need to complete an opt-out form.
 This form will be sent to parents at the start of the year through Parents Gateway.
-The opt-out form can be completed online A hardcopy of the form, duly completed and signed, can be submitted to the school office.
+The opt-out form can be completed online and is also downloadable here.
+A hardcopy of the form, duly completed and signed, can be submitted to the school office.